Emmanuel Carasso

-Karasu was a member (some sources say founder) and later president of the Macedonian Risorta Masonic lodge in Thessaloniki and pioneered the masonic movement within the Ottoman Empire.
+Karasu was a member (some sources say founder) and later president of the Macedonia Risorta Masonic Lodge in Thessaloniki and pioneered the masonic movement within the Ottoman Empire.
 Masonic lodges and other secret societies in Salonica were meeting places for sympathizers of the Young Turks, including Talat Pasha.
 Karasu was one of the first non-Muslim members of the Ottoman Freedom Society, which later became part of the Committee of Union and Progress (CUP); when the CUP came to power, he became the Salonica deputy in the Ottoman parliament.
 He was offered various positions in the Ottoman government, but turned them down.
-Karasu was one of the four men who told Sultan Abdülhamid II of his deposition in April 1909.
-He worked for the cooperation of various Jewish organizations in Turkey, and insisted that Turkish Jews were Turks first and Jews second.
+Karasu was one of the four men who told Sultan Abdul Hamid II of his deposition in April 1909.
+He worked for the cooperation of various Jewish organizations in the Ottoman Empire, including B'nai B'rith, and insisted that Ottoman Jews were Ottoman first and Jews second.
 He was a member of the committee which negotiated the treaty ending the Italo-Turkish War and of the committee to internationalize the city of Salonika.
-He lost favor under Atatürk and went into exile in Italy.
+He lost favour under Atatürk and went into exile in Italy.